sveltejs/cli/documentation/docs/10-getting-started/10-commands.md

 ## Intorduction

-The svelte cli `sv` aims to combine multiple tools into one single easy to remember command.
+`sv`, the Svelte CLI, aims to combine multiple tools into one single easy to remember command.

 ## Usage